hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 I ran into the limits of regex, thought about creating my own one-off solution, and remembered that there's no way in the world I'm the first person to have this problem.
 Took some aggressive googling but I did finally find an alternative.
 Originally my goal was effectively just a subset of regex with great readability.
 I found a superset, just need to totally upend the way I look at the problem, lol

 [15:23:47](#xbJJQP2IKOCWID7V93lSq5Ed1ZiKosQxNOv9dJ5Hxq0) <hiiamboris (NOT THIS ONE)>:
 I see.
-Do you happen to recall what webpage told you that there's Parse? Ì†ΩÌ∏â
+Do you happen to recall what webpage told you that there's Parse? üòâ

 [15:24:35](#_NzQGypcidhaNcknGZsMdEZR15p_mrwtK9A7QuMWsnA) <hiiamboris (NOT THIS ONE)>:
 I'm just curious because like you say I imagine it'll require some really aggressive googling to find it..